Shake up your ham and bean soup with this Puerto Rican ham bone soup. You will love this excellent soup.

-Think of it as a Puerto Rican ham and bean soup.
-This has been somewhat a standard at our house for several years.
-We are the only ones calling it Christmas soup but I’m sticking with the name since that is when we usually make it.
+This has been a standard at our house for years.
+We are the only ones calling it Christmas soup, but I’m sticking with the name since that is when we usually make it.

-Based on a recipe from a children book call Everybody Serves Soup by Norah Dooley.
+I originally called this recipe “Puerto Rican Chuletón Soup AKA Xmas Ham Bone Soup” but shortened the name.
+Based on a recipe from a children book Everybody Serves Soup by Norah Dooley.
 I should have guessed the origin with two children librarians in the family (wife and a daughter).

 Other Ham Bone Soup Options